The page covers:

 Arco dell'Acqua Paola

-Perhaps Giuseppe Vasi chose Villa Pamphilj or del Bel Respiro as the closing view for the last of its ten books on the Magnificenze di Roma Antica e Moderna because it was a mix of of modern and old owing to the many ancient statues and reliefs which were displayed on the main building and in the gardens.
+Perhaps in 1761 Giuseppe Vasi chose Villa Pamphilj or del Bel Respiro as the closing etching for the last of his ten books on the Magnificenze di Roma Antica e Moderna because it was a mix of of modern and old owing to the many ancient statues and reliefs which were displayed on the main building and in the gardens.

-Bel Respiro means nice breathing; today this name is no longer used and the villa is called Doria Pamphilj, but Bel Respiro was (and is) a very appropriate name; the elevation of the ground, the size of the gardens, the many stone pine trees and the exposure to ponentino, the evening western breeze which mitigates the summer heat, all contribute to making breathing in deeply very enjoyable.
+Bel Respiro means deep breath; today this name is no longer used and the villa is known as Doria Pamphilj, but Bel Respiro was (and is) a very appropriate name; the elevation of the ground, the size of the gardens, the many stone pine trees and the exposure to ponentino, the evening western breeze which mitigates the summer heat, all contribute to making breathing in deeply very enjoyable.

-The view is taken from the green dot in the small 1688 map (by Simone Felice Delino) here below.
-In the description below the plate Vasi made reference to: 1) Lower level of Villa Pamphilj; 2) Steps leading to the hidden garden; 3) Steps leading to the upper level of the villa; 4) Pinetum (plantation of pine trees).
-The small map shows also 5) Casino dell'Algardi; 6) Teatro; 7) Villa Vecchia; 8) Giardino dei Melangoli and Fontana della Lumaca; 9) Fontana del Giglio; 10) Arco dell'Acqua Paola; 11) Farm.
+The view is taken from the green dot in the small 1688 map by Simone Felice Delino here below.
+In the description below the plate Vasi made reference to: 1) Lower level of Villa Pamphilj; 2) Steps leading to the secret garden; 3) Steps leading to the upper level of the villa; 4) Pinetum (plantation of stone pine trees).
+The small map shows also: 5) Casino dell'Algardi; 6) Teatro; 7) Villa Vecchia; 8) Giardino dei Melangoli and Fontana della Lumaca; 9) Fontana del Giglio; 10) Arco dell'Acqua Paola.

-Apparently Vasi took his view from an elevated position to the east of the casino; as a matter of fact in this assumed location there is a depression and one has to move to nearby Villa Corsini to catch a glimpse of the casino from the east.
-Vasi most simply "updated" a previous etching by Simone Felice Delino.
-Similar to Vasi, Delino (1655-97) was an architect who was not given many opportunities to show his talent, apart from Palazzo Paniza.
+Apparently Vasi took his view from an elevated position to the east of the casino; as a matter of fact in this assumed location there is a depression and one has to move to Arco dei Quattro Venti in former Villa Corsini to catch a glimpse of the casino from the east.
+Vasi most simply updated an etching by Felice Delino (it opens in another window).
+Similar to Vasi, Felice Delino (1655-697) was an architect who was not given many opportunities to show his talent, apart from Palazzo Panizza.
 He earned his living by designing ephemeral buildings for ceremonies and parties and by engraving views of fountains and villas.

 The view from the west is perfect to admire the casino and its secret garden; the entrance to the casino is on the opposite side, so the garden was not immediately visible to visitors.
 The casino and the secret garden are aligned on a north-south axis.